Loadable Modules - Extending the mesibo Platform

 Parameters:

-Returns: Integer : 0 on success , -1 on failure
+Returns: 0 on success, -1 on failure

 mesibo_util_socket_write

-Write data to a connected socket
+Writes data to a connected socket.

 mesibo_int_t mesibo_util_socket_write(mesibo_int_t sock, const char *data, mesibo_int_t len);